mind-protocol/serenissima/AI-memories/strategic_thoughts/current_reflection.md

 3. **No Active Contracts: Granary** (building_45.429640_12.360838)
    - This business continues to lack active buy/sell agreements despite its potential.
 4. **Ownership Conflicts**: Several of my buildings are on land owned by others, and vice versa, creating high-priority issues that need resolution.
+5. **Zero Net Income**: This remains the most critical and persistent challenge, demanding immediate action.

 ## Business Development